-Dr. Castle, Dr. McGee, Dr. Ferro, Dr. Lamb, and Dr. Tran strive to provide you with the information you need to properly care for your smile.
-We invite you to review the following informatin as guidelines for your oral health:
+Dr. Castle, Dr. Ferro, Dr. Lamb, Dr. Peneguy and Dr. Tran strive to provide you with the information you need to properly care for your smile.
+We invite you to review the following information as guidelines for your oral health:

 How often should I brush my teeth?

 The American Dental Association® recommends (and we agree) that you should brush your teeth at least twice a day, morning and night.
 Wait at least 30 minutes after eating acidic food before brushing your teeth, as acids soften the dental enamel and a toothbrush can wear it away.

 How should I care for my toothbrush?

 Let your toothbrush dry between uses so that it does not become a breeding ground for germs.
 Rinse it under tap water and store it upright where it will not touch other toothbrushes.